AlohaBush/SuperTasker3000/README.md

 - Add tasks to planner.
 - Show all tasks with row numbers.
-- Show tasks for today, overdue tasks, upcoming tasks, nearest future tasks, and a full summary.
+- Show tasks for today, overdue tasks, upcoming tasks, nearest future tasks, and a full summary etc.
 - Show tasks for a specific date or date range.
 - Delete tasks by row number or by matching task text.
 - Move tasks to another date.